Interpreter Education Programs

 Applications for WAVLI Membership

-**For interpreters applying to become a member of AVLIC and the Affiliate Chapter WAVLI (BC), those applicants must be a graduate of an interpreter education program recognized by WAVLI (refer to WAVLI Bylaws - Section 3.2.4: Membership for a complete listing).
-Applications for WAVLI membership from a graduate of a program not listed within WAVLI's Bylaws, even if it is on the AVLIC recognized Interpreter Education Program list, must have their IEP approved by the WAVLI Board of Directors prior to membership approval.
+**For interpreters applying to become a member of CASLI and the Affiliate Chapter WAVLI (BC), those applicants must be a graduate of an interpreter education program recognized by WAVLI (refer to WAVLI Bylaws - Section 3.2.4: Membership for a complete listing).
+Applications for WAVLI membership from a graduate of a program not listed within WAVLI's Bylaws, even if it is on the CASLI (AVLIC) recognized Interpreter Education Program list (above), must have their IEP approved by the WAVLI Board of Directors prior to membership approval.
 Please refer all inquiries to WAVLI.

 Graduates of an IEP Not Listed Above

-If you are a graduate of an IEP which is not listed above (an IEP in the USA, for example), please contact AVLIC with the details of the program from which you graduated BEFORE completing an application.
-AVLIC's International IEP Review Committee will conduct a review of the program to determine if its learning outcomes are comparable to the standards of the currently recognized programs listed above.
+If you are a graduate of an IEP which is not listed above (an IEP in the USA, for example), please contact CASLI with the details of the program from which you graduated BEFORE completing an application.
+CASLI's International IEP Review taskforce will conduct a review of the program to determine if its learning outcomes are comparable to the standards of the currently recognized programs listed above.
 If it is deemed equitable, it will be added to the list above and your application can be processed.
-To see a sample of the IEP Review Rubric used by the committee to evaluate the equivalency between international IEPs and the currently recognized IEPs, click here.

 Applicants Who Are Not a Graduate of an IEP